The Bridge Wars: Legacy

 He concludes the track acknowledging his indebtedness to Shan and Marley.
 He also speaks well of them on other tracks in the album, such as "House of Hits".
 KRS had also contributed a verse to the Symphony 2000 remake of the Marley Marl classic in 1999.

-Queensbridge Records released the 2011 album Bridge Wars, which put a new spin on the old story with the release of the compilation which features artists such as F.E.R.N (produced by DukeDaGod of The Diplomats), Mahogany Jones (four-time Champion of BET’s "Freestyle Friday's" battle competitions) and Brooklyn's own L.G.
+Queensbridge Records released the 2011 album Bridge Wars, a compilation album which features artists such as F.E.R.N (produced by DukeDaGod of The Diplomats), Mahogany Jones (four-time Champion of BET’s "Freestyle Friday's" battle competitions) and Brooklyn's own L.G.
 Wise.

 Nas revisited "The Bridge" on his 2012 album Life Is Good by sampling it for the hook in his track "Back When", which focuses on the past of hip-hop.

-2016 Revival with M.C.
-Shan
+2016 revival with MC Shan

 In 2016, Shan essentially revived his part of the beef in an interview, pointing out that they never actually battled, and that he was showing some resentment regarding the claim the KRS "took Shan out" and having to live with the stigma of "losing" the battle.
 He would claim he wanted to record a response to The Bridge Is Over, but Marley Marl stopped him.
 He also included a three-minute freestyle in an over the phone interview.
 KRS quickly responded.